tomtom94/react-easy-ssr/README.md

 ## Must know about the app

-You wanna work on the application ? it's better to use prettier and eslint.
+You wanna work on the application ?

+it's recommended to use `prettier` and `eslint` on you IDE (Visual Studio Code for example).
 Just note by default prettier don't touch `.ts` and `.tsx` extension files, [you must make a speacial manipulation in Visual Studio Code](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857?) in your `settings.json`

 ### Checks to do sometimes